Prazon/SPBF-Issues/.github/ISSUE_TEMPLATE/bug_report.md

 - GPU: <!-- e.g. RX 580 or GTX 970 -->
    - Driver/LLVM version: <!-- e.g. Mesa 18.2/7.0.0 or nvidia 396.54 -->
 - OS:  <!-- e.g. Ubuntu 18.04 or Windows 10 -->
+- BUILDID: <!-- build ID is displayed in Main Menu at the top left -->

 <!-- You might want to add the log file, you will find that inside the game
      folder under SPBF/Saved/Logs.
 Just drag and drop the file here: -->